An accessible introduction for geology enthusiasts,

 Why is This Crinoid Fossil Study Interesting?

 The study is interesting because it reveals North Devon’s ancient marine life, connecting local marine invertebrate crinoid fossils to those found worldwide.
-It helps scientists understand past ecosystems, species evolution, and geological changes while also being valuable for education and fossil enthusiasts.

 Conclusion